gymadarasz/xparser/README.md

 ```

 #### Note: Be carefull!
 Technically when you make a query which try to find something recursion in html struct the regex search time exponentially improve but If you try to find an exact element it seem to be very fast.
-So this lib fast incase if you know which is the element (or a few of elements) what you looking for and these elements aren't too deep in DOM tree in recursion.
+So this lib fast incase if you know which is the element (or a few of elements) what you looking for and these elements aren't too deep in DOM tree in a recursion.

-(It sould be fix in next version.)
+We never can know in the recurions before try to proccess it, so I had to make a recursion detect in the element search function.
+It will working until get the deeply process as a class variable in XNode.
+So if you need deeper searching as default at `private static $maxRecursionInStartegy = 8;` you can modify it but be carefull!

+#### Get count of elements
 When you can not know how many element will in your query incase I created a `getCount` function which relatively fast and give you how much element are in your selection:

 ```php